datascale/DisguisedNets/README.md

       ./datasets/{mnist/fashion}_test_labels.csv

   B. Run the class-membershp attacks

-    On untransformed MNIST model
+    1. On untransformed MNIST model

     Run: bash ./run_model_dist.sh

-    On transformed MNIST model
+    2. On transformed MNIST model

     Run: bash ./run_model_dist_pert.sh

     Outputs: The model predictions for each class is written to ./datasets/class_outputs/class_outputs_i for class i

-    These distributions can be analyzed for entropy/fano factor computation
+    These distributions can be analyzed for entropy/fano factor computation.